 By the second series of Doctor Who, there was no way I was accepting a randomly assigned episode to review.
 Or, to put it another way, I was aware that there was going to be an episode written by Mark Gatiss, set in the fifties, and loosely inspired by the BBC Quatermass serials, and there was no way that I wasn’t reviewing that.
 As a consequence, I had some idea of what I was likely to want to say and what jokes and references I might want to use in advance of actually seeing the episode, and by extension this ended up a more confident, assured, focused and overall entertaining review than the one of The Long Game (which, incidentally you can find here).
 Let alone that sodding review of The Empty Child.

 Unfortunately, this opinion did not seem to be shared by a large number of online Doctor Who fans.
 Apparently there was some kind of meeting that I wasn’t invited to where it was decided by committee that The Idiot’s Lantern was a lode of rubbish!!!4 and nobody was allowed to say otherwise.
 For a brief but intensely frustrating couple of days, this review became the subject of much derision and even outright insults on discussion forums, which did bother me a bit, not least because I remember the days when if you disagreed with a review in a fanzine you had to sit down and write your own retort, then type it, then post it, then wait at least two months for it to be published, by which time you had probably decided that you would probably have more constructively used that energy on going for a walk or something.
-And that wasn’t the only controversy around this review – I originally opened with a jokey reference to the longstanding (and demonstrably untrue) rumour that Mark Gatiss had somehow come into possession of some off-air audio recordings of the long-lost episodes three to six of The Quatermass Experiment.
+That wasn’t the only controversy surrounding this review either – it originally opened with a jokey reference to the longstanding (and demonstrably untrue) rumour that Mark Gatiss had somehow come into possession of some off-air audio recordings of the long-lost episodes three to six of The Quatermass Experiment.
 The editor was concerned that this might constitute actionable libel, which I’m not sure it actually could, but if you’re reading, Mark, and you’re upset, send me them all on CD and we’ll forget all about it.
 Incidentally this review was originally titled Coronation Treat.
 Yes I know.
 Incidentally you can read a lot more about my love of all things creaky, black and white and science fiction in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
 Also, if you want to hear me talking about how much I loved that year’s Christmas Special The Runaway Bride, then you can find that here.

 If anyone knows their ancient black and white television sci-fi shows, it’s Mark Gatiss.
 After all, if the rumours are to be believed, he has all of the missing episodes of The Quatermass Experiment hidden under his bed.